AI and Machine Learning

 Artificial intelligence (AI) and machine learning are technologies that allow machines to perform tasks that would normally require human intelligence, such as understanding language, recognizing patterns, and making decisions, or do things with accuracy at speeds that humans cannot.
 In manufacturing, these technologies can be used to improve various processes, such as production, quality control, and maintenance.
 Examples of how AI and machine learning are being used in manufacturing include predictive maintenance, quality control including machine vision, production optimization and supply chain management.
 AI and machine learning in manufacturing can help improve efficiency, reduce costs, and increase the competitiveness of manufacturers.

-AI and Machine Learning Articles
+AI and Machine Learning Content

 Introduction to artificial neural networks in control applications